aashishGitHub/RAG-app/.github/instructions/PYTHON.instructions.md

 ---
 # Python Code Instructions

-Always provide review comments in Spanish for Python files.
+## MUST provide review comments in Spanish for Python files.

-Review reading these instructions and with a prefix in comments "Python-Reviews"
+## Review reading these instructions and with a prefix in comments "Python-Reviews"

 ## Project Overview